elves/elvish/README.md

 a corrupted form of **dash**, which also happens to be the German definite neuter article.

 I have some other ideas in mind.
-One of them is **elv**, since I found elvish to be a great adjective - I can't use "elf" though, since it's already [taken](http://www.cs.cmu.edu/~fp/elf.html) and may be confused with the well known [file format](http://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
+One of them is **elv**, since I found "elvish" to be a great adjective - I can't use "elf" though, since it's already [taken](http://www.cs.cmu.edu/~fp/elf.html) and may be confused with the well known [file format](http://en.wikipedia.org/wiki/Executable_and_Linkable_Format).

 Another possible source of names is the names of actual seashells; but my